hectorcorrea/solr-for-newbies/README.md

 File **books.json** has the sample data that we will use during the workshop.

 Folder `scripts/` has a few scripts that can be used to automate the steps of adding documents or fields to the Solr core used in the tutorial.
-These scrips just bundle steps documented in workshop.md.
+These scrips just bundle the steps documented in tutorial.md.